At what point is a person a celebrity?

 A lot of the time, a quick mega influencer could be the first point of call, but if you have several authentic voices with smaller curated audiences promoting your brand – it could be ten times as powerful.

 If you’re interested in knowing more about the process, reach out and let us know.
-Alternatively, message Adam, our Senior Media & Communications Manager, on ap@cwa.co.uk or on LinkedIn and he can hook you up!
+Alternatively, message Dave, our Media & Comms Director, on dl@cwa.co.uk